JAlcocerT/JAlcocerT/content/blog/dev-email.md

 ## Conclusions

-All these SMTP setups will help you with your social media, if you are into it.
+All these **SMTP setups** will help you with your social media, if you are a marketer into it.

 Hopefully you are aware now of the differences between: regular mails vs transactional emails vs marketing emails.